dotherightthing/control-traktor/README.md

 * <https://docs.cycling74.com/max8/vignettes/scripting_topic> - `maxobjlistener-example.maxpat`
 * <https://docs.cycling74.com/max8/vignettes/jsmaxobjlistener>

-#### Public (global) functions
+#### Technique C: Global functions

-As the above two techniques didn't work for me, I settled on using public functions.
+As the above two techniques didn't work for me, I settled on using global functions.
 This encouraged me to merge several separate scripts into one, and then to hide helper functions using `privateFunctionName.local = 1`.

 Patcher: